Blockchain-Web-Services/bws-api-sdk-node-ipfs/README.md

 ## How to use it

-Once installed, just import the BWS IPFS SDK, create an instance using your API Key and start using the available functions (go [www.bws.ninja](https://www.bws.ninja) and sign up to get your API Key - it's free).
+Once installed, just import the SDK, create an instance using your API Key and start using the available functions.
+To get your API Key go to [www.bws.ninja](https://www.bws.ninja) and sign up - it's free.

 ```javascript
 import { BWSIPFS } from @bws-sdk/ipfs;